bitwes/Gut/README.md

 # <a name="extras"> Extras

 ##  <a name="strict"> Strict type checking
-Gut performs type checks in the asserts where it applies.
-This is done for a few reasons.
-The first is that invalid comparisons can cause runtime errors which will stop your tests from running.
-With the type checking enabled your test will fail instead of crashing.
-The other reason is that you can get false positives/negatives when comparing things like a Real/Float and an Integer.
-With strict type checking enabled these become a lot more obvious.
-It's also a sanity check to make sure your classes are using the expected types of values which can save time in the long run.
+Gut performs type checks in the asserts when comparing two differnt types would normally cause a runtime error.
+With the type checking enabled (on be default) your test will fail instead of crashing.
+Some types are ok to be compared such as Floats and Integers but if you attempt to compare a String with a Float your test will fail instead of blowing up.

 You can disable this behavior if you like by calling `tester.disable_strict_datatype_checks(true)` inside `gut_main.gd`.